YunyiShen/robustcov/README.md

 P.-L. Loh and X. L. Tan.
 (2018) then used these robust estimates in Graphical Lasso (package `glasso`) or Quadratic Approximation (package `QUIC`) to obtain sparse solutions to precision matrix

-With `glasso`, a function `robglasso` stand for robust QUIC is implemented.
+With `glasso`, a function `robglasso` stand for robust graphical LASSO is implemented.
 It has build in cross validation described in P.-L. Loh and X. L. Tan.
 (2018), for instance, to use the method with cross validation:

 ```r
 robglasso(data=matrix(rnorm(100),20,5), covest = cov,CV=TRUE)